Lightning-Universe/lightning-flash/docs/source/reference/style_transfer.rst

     model = StyleTransfer(style_image)

-Finally, create a Flash Trainer and pass it the model and datamodule.
+Finally, create a Flash :class:`flash.core.trainer.Trainer` and pass it the model and datamodule.

 .. testcode:: style_transfer